Henry Suter: Biography

 Henry Suter was born on 9 March 1841 in Riesbach, Zurich, Switzerland, and was the son of a prosperous silk-manufacturer of Zurich.
 He was educated at the local school and university, being trained as an analytical chemist.
-Suter joined his father's business, and for some years he engaged in various commercial pursuits.
+Suter joined his father's business, and for some years he engaged in various commercial pursuits including managing his father's soap works.
+He married Barbara Julia Ida Naef (Ida) on the 1st of October 1867.

 From his boyhood, Henry Suter was deeply interested in natural history.
 He enjoyed the friendship and help of such men as Dr. Auguste Forel, Professor Paul Godet, the brothers de Saussure (linguist Ferdinand de Saussure, Sinolog and astronomer Léopold de Saussure and René de Saussure Esperantist and scientist), Escher von der Linth, and especially the well-known conchologist, Dr. Albert Mousson.

 Partly to improve his financial prospects and partly lured by the attraction of the fauna of a new country, Suter resolved to emigrate to New Zealand.
-It was the last day of the year 1886 when with his wife and a family of young children he landed in New Zealand.
+It was the last day of the year 1886 when with Ida and a family of young children he landed in New Zealand.
 According to words by captain Frederick Hutton: "He was Swiss, lately arrived in New Zealand with introductions from well-known European zoologists."